iendjinn/iendjinn/systems/rim-space/index.markdown

 If a character drops **below** 0HP they are **dead**.

-### 3.4 Recovery
+### 3.3 Recovery

-**Short Rest** Takes 1 turn and removes 1 stress.
+**Short Rest** Takes 1 turn and removes 1 stress (limit once per watch).
 **Long Rest** Takes 1 watch and rations, restores D4HP and removes D4 stress.
 **Shore Leave** Takes 1 week and restores all hit points and removes all stress.

-### 3.5 Time
+### 3.4 Time

 - Round: Used in combat, roughly 10 seconds.
 - Turn: Used when exploring a small area, roughly 10 minutes.
 Enough time to explore a room, or for a fight to take place.
-- Watch: Used during travel or exploring large areas, roughly 36 turns or 6 hours.
+- Watch: Used during travel or exploring large areas, there are 3 watches a day: Morning, afternoon and night.
+A watch is roughly 48 turns.

+If a character has not had a long rest for 3 watches they gain a stress every watch an until they take a long rest.
 ## 4. Character Advancement

-Characters gain experience points (XP) when they take shore leave:
+Characters gain 200 experience points (XP) per point of stress they have when they take shore leave.

-- 200XP per stress at the start of shore leave.
-- 100XP for  shore leave at a remote outpost, military base or colony (costs 200 credits).
-- 500XP for shore leave at a major space station or on a core world (costs 1000 credits).
-- 1000XP for shore leave at a clinic, resort or specialist facility (costs 5000 credits).

-Characters start at level 1, the amount of experience required to advance to a level is equal to the level x 1000.
-E.g. level 2 requires 2000 experience points.
+Characters start at level 1 and gain a level per 1000XP.

-When a character's level increases:
+When a character's level increases pick one of:

-- Pick one attribute and increase it by 1 point, pick one other attribute and roll a D6, if it is greater than the attribute increase it by 1.
+- Pick one attribute and increase it by 1 point to a maximum of 6.
-- Roll level x D6, if the total is greater than hit points, increase hit points by 1.
+- Increase max hit points by D4 to a maximum of 20.

 ## 5. Contractors

 A character can hire NPCs to work for them, with the maximum number that can be employed at a time being equal to their **presence**.
 Contractors expect to be paid, usually on a weekly basis, but may accept a share of any profits instead of salary.

-Contractors may be loyal, neutral or disloyal:

-**Loyal** The character would risk losing something to benefit you.
-**Neutral** If the character would lose something by remaining loyal to you, make a presence save to avoid desertion.
-**Disloyal** If the character could gain from betraying you, make a presence save to avoid betrayal.

-Failure to pay contractors will incur disadvantage on these saves.

 ## 6. Equipment